mozilla/open-leadership-framework/_articles/whitepaper.md

 ## License

 The content of this white paper is licensed [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) by [Mozilla](https://mozilla.org).
+Last updated 2/3/18.

 ## Appendix A - Open Leadership Map Theory of Change